colomolo/alfred-string-multitool/README.md

 [Alfred](https://www.alfredapp.com/) workflow with handy string transforming tools.

 ## Usage
-Use keyword `string` to init String Multitool.
+Use keyword `string` (or custom keyword) to init String Multitool.
 Provide string as an argument and select needed transformation from list.

 ## Chaining transformations
 You can also chain transformations by providing transformation commands after `/` char.